Fostering equity in science

 The American Ceramic Society represents all people involved in the global ceramics and glass community.
 Our common enthusiasm for solving grand challenges with ceramic and glass materials binds us and leaves no room for artificial boundaries.
 Therefore, we must continually challenge ourselves to create an interpersonal culture of diversity in the Society and do our best to export it throughout our sphere of influence.

 As part of those steps, ACerS Diversity & Inclusion Subcommittee developed this resource page to provide ACerS members and others in the materials science community a readily accessible list of recommendations for fostering diversity, inclusivity, and equity on an individual and organizational level.

 Fostering community discussion

 Discussing diversity, inclusion, and equity as a community is one of the first steps to making the materials science and engineering profession more welcoming and inclusive.
 That is why ACerS, the Association for Iron and Steel Technology (AIST), and The Minerals, Metals & Materials Society (TMS) cohosted a town hall on these topics during Virtual MS&T20 on Wednesday, Nov.
 4.

-To offer a platform for continuous discussion, the D&I Subcommittee also launched a group within ACerS Member Community to further community discussion.
+To offer a platform for continuous discussion, the D&I Subcommittee launched a diversity and inclusion group within ACerS Member Community.
 ACerS members can take part in the discussion by joining the Diversity & Inclusion Member Community here.

 There are many steps you can take on an individual level to foster diversity, inclusivity, and equity in the sciences.
 The resources below offer some recommendations to help you get started.